Psychotherapy Groups

 How often does the group meet?

-It meets once per week, Wednesdays from 4-5:30pm.
+It meets once per week, Wednesdays from 4-5:30pm over Zoom.
 The group is rolling admission, where participants can enroll at any time.

 How long can I participate?